-Claim: AIDS-infected blood is being injected into unsuspecting moviegoers and young people dancing in bars or at raves.
+Claim: Madmen are injecting HIV-infected blood into unsuspecting moviegoers and random young people dancing in bars or at raves.

 [Collected on the Internet, 1998]

 Be careful the next time you go to a cinema.
 These people could be anywhere!!
 An experience of a friend of my brother’s wife left me speechless.
 Please do send this out to everyone you know.
 This incident occurred in Bombay’s Metro cinema (Among the best in town).

 When she complained to the cops, they mentioned that her story was one of the many such cases they had received.
 It seems the operator uses a syringe to transfer a bit of his/her infected blood to the person sitting ahead of him/her.
 A horrible experience for the victim as also the family & friends.
 The WORST bit is that the person who does it gains NOTHING where as the victim loses EVERYTHING.